 The inclusion of a travel case in the box also makes the package more attractive, but this is at the expense of an extra brush head that comes with the Vitality.

-This and the few extra days battery life doesn’t really justify the price premium which is essentially double that of the Vitality.
+This and the few extra days battery life makes the Pro the model to opt for.

 Ultimately, whatever brush you decide upon, it is you who needs to make the decision; but do so based on which is best for your needs or the end user, if you are purchasing on behalf of somebody else.

 Only pay the price you are happy with and do not be led into buying something if it is not right.

 Hopefully, I have presented the facts and made the whole decision process that little bit easier.

 Please note: The Vitality was previously recommended as our top pick.
 It is still a good value buy for many.
 We have changed our recommendation though as the Vitality is phased out and its price increases.